KEY ENERGY SERVICES, INC.

 Change of Control.

-Notwithstanding Section 4, to the extent vesting would not otherwise occur in connection with same, the Board may, in its sole discretion, accelerate the vesting of the Restricted Stock Units in connection with a Change of Control.
+Notwithstanding Section 4, to the extent vesting would not otherwise occur in connection with same, the Board may, in its sole discretion, accelerate the vesting of the Restricted Stock Units in connection with a Change of Control (as defined below).

 the stockholders of the Company approve a plan of complete dissolution or liquidation of the Company.